Cristina Parajón: New Mexico House of Representatives

 In 2023, following the resignation of Democratic lawmaker Christine Trujillo, the Bernalillo County Commission appointed Parajón to represent House District 25.
 Selected from a pool of seven candidates with a 4-to-1 vote, Parajón is the first Gen-Z Democrat in the New Mexico State Legislature.
 She will serve in this capacity until December 31, 2024.

 In April 2025, Governor Michelle Lujan Grisham signed Senate Bill 16, which was cosponsored and supported by Parajón, allowing unaffiliated or independent voters to participate in major-party primaries without changing their registration.
-The reform, which was broadly opposed by New Mexico Republicans and a few Democrats takes effect in 2026 and aims to expand access for the state's growing number of independent voters (approx. 23 percent as of 2025) increasing voter participation and reducing partisan polarization.
+The reform, which was broadly opposed by New Mexico Republicans and a few Democrats takes effect in 2026 and aims to expand access for the state's growing number of independent voters (approx. 23% as of 2025) increasing voter participation and reducing partisan polarization.